swagtop/bevy-flake/docs/tweaks.md

 ```
 The ones already there have been tested, and are known to work.

-### Chaning version
+### Chaning toolchain version
-You can change the version of the version of the Rust toolchain by editing the rustToolchain section:
+You can change the version of the version of the Rust toolchain by editing the
+`rustToolchain` section:

 ```nix
 rustToolchain.stable.latest.default         # Latest stable